Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 journalctl -u multi-object-track -f
 ```

+## Setup Static IP

+Jetson Nano by default uses Network Manager to provision its networking.

+Use `nm-connection-editor` or the CLI to edit the IPv4 static IP.

+By default Starlink uses the following:
+* Gateway: 192.168.1.1
+* DNS: 192.168.1.1
+* Netmask: 255.255.255.0 OR 24

 ## Barlus Camera Caveats

 PTZ usage works by inputting the numeric value in the box and pressing the "Call" button to incur the